kjappelbaum/oximachine_featurizer/README.md

 ```

 for each metal center this should take seconds if there is no disorder.
+Note that the metal center features are added using methods from the `FeatureCollector` class.

 - To collect separate files with features into one file for the feature matrix, you can use the featurecollector, e.g.